Solving Metal Problems

 Many engineering organizations struggle to solve problems related to metal components – poor supplier quality, poor manufacturing quality, and component failures.
 As a result, problems linger longer than necessary, resulting in additional cost and distraction.
 The main reason for the struggle is lack of familiarity with the analysis tools and process used to get the information needed to solve problems.

-We’re offering the following series of webinars that will teach non-metallurgists about metallurgical failure analysis:
+We’re offering recordings of a series of webinars that teach non-metallurgists about metallurgical failure analysis: